knot3/knot3-prototype/README.md

 # knot-prototype

-This is the first implementation of Knot3 from Oct 2013 aka "the prototype", developed by [Karlsruhe Institute of Technology](http://www.kit.edu) student
+This is the first implementation of Knot3 from Oct 2013 aka "the prototype", developed by [KIT](http://www.kit.edu) student [Tobias Schulz](https://github.com/tobiasschulz).
-[Tobias Schulz](https://github.com/tobiasschulz).

 It is API compatible to the version of Knot3 which was later released by six students